Rohan1-tech/Financial-Fraud-Risk-Engine/README.md

 stochastic fraud labels

-This makes threshold selection and precision/recall tradeoffs more meaningful.
+This makes threshold selection and precision/recall trade-offs more meaningful.

 Training and Evaluation